As an Amazon Associate, we earn from qualifying purchases. This helps support our site at no extra cost to you.

 Made in South Carolina.
 Star EV designs and assembles vehicles domestically.
 Components are sourced globally (as with every golf cart brand), but final assembly, quality control, and warranty service are managed from their Greenville facility.
 This domestic presence gives them faster response times for warranty claims compared to brands that import fully assembled carts.

-Every 2026 Star EV Model Compared
+Star EV Models and Prices Compared

 Sirius Line (Premium)